Mr. Roy Gori reports

 Quarterly earnings results conference call

 The conference call will also be webcast through Manulife's website at 8 a.m.
-ET on May 7, 2020.
-You may access the webcast at the Manulife website.
+ET on Nov.
+12, 2020.
+You may access the webcast through the Manulife website.
 An archived version of the webcast will be available on the website following the call.

-The first quarter 2020 statistical information package is also available on the Manulife website.
+The third quarter 2020 statistical information package is also available on the Manulife website.

 We seek Safe Harbor.